dotnet/docs/docs/core/extensions/logging.md

 If a provider supports [log scopes](#log-scopes), `IncludeScopes` indicates whether they're enabled.
 For more information, see [log scopes](#log-scopes)

-The following *appsettings.json* file contains all the providers enabled by default:
+The following *appsettings.json* file contains settings for all of the built-in providers:

 :::code language="json" source="snippets/configuration/worker-service/appsettings.Production.json":::